quiltt/quiltt-js/packages/react-native/README.md

 `@quiltt/react-native` provides React Native Components for integrating Quiltt Connector into React Native and Expo applications.

+For general project information and contributing guidelines, see the [main repository README](../../README.md).

 ## Installation

 `@quiltt/react-native` expects `react`, `react-native`,`react-native-webview`, `base-64` and `react-native-url-polyfill` as peer dependencies.